nesevis/exhaust/docs/dissertation-comparison.md

 - **Kleisli exploration** (Phase 3, when both stall): compositions propose upstream mutations, lift them through the generator via `GeneratorLift`, then search the resulting fibre with `DownstreamPick` (selects exhaustive, pairwise, or zero-value strategy based on fibre characteristics)
 - **Relax-round** (Phase 4, when all stall): redistributes values to escape local minima, then exploits via a full Phase 1 + Phase 2 pipeline, with checkpoint/rollback acceptance

-The scheduler is parameterised by a `SchedulingStrategy` protocol. `StaticStrategy` reproduces the fixed phase ordering. `AdaptiveStrategy` skips Phase 1 when span extraction proves no structural work exists, adapts per-edge composition budgets based on prior-cycle observations, and uses signal-driven gating (convergence signals, edge observations) for Phase 3 and Phase 4 dispatch.
+The scheduler is parameterised by a `SchedulingStrategy` protocol.
+The sole implementation, `AdaptiveStrategy`, skips Phase 1 when span extraction proves no structural work exists, adapts per-edge composition budgets based on prior-cycle observations, and uses signal-driven gating (convergence signals, edge observations) for Phase 3 and Phase 4 dispatch.
 On BinaryHeap (15 cycles), the adaptive strategy saves 17% of materializations with a 36% wall-clock speedup.

 #### Key architectural differences from the dissertation